 Motor planning is a complex idea that has many different components.
-In short, it is the body’s ability to remember the small steps that when combined, allow us to carry out a specific activity such as riding a bike or tying your shoes.
+In short, motor planning is the body’s ability to remember the small steps that when combined, allow us to carry out a specific activity.
+Motor planning goals may include activities such as riding a bike or tying your shoes.

 Sometimes children have difficulty with processing the information needed to learn new motor actions.
 These children may appear to be clumsy or need extra time to complete what may seem like a simple task.
 So perhaps you may have already shown your child the steps it takes to brush their teeth, but after the 20th time they still seem to need reminding to put toothpaste on the toothbrush!
 No need to get frustrated, there are some motor planning activities and exercises you can work on with your child that will help to develop their ability to motor plan.